tajahebram/essays/hello-juncture/README.md

-# Hello, Juncture
+# Hello, Juncture & A Case of Black life in the Pine Barrons

+The Juncture essay is a great tool for developing digital and interactive digital essays, monographs and stories.
+YOu can incorporate a range of digital objects and sources including images, maps, videos and sound.
+And these materials can be manipulated and _________ within the story to make for a more dynamic expereince of analysis, close looking and this thing we call close reading.

+In Black studies, close reading always involves a critical reimagining of the conventional or accepted ways of looking at sources, and objects of cultural and historical record.
+How can we use juncture to look in ways that are rooted in critical context of Black life, existence and knowlede systems around the globe?
+Today we will focus on developing juncture stories that incoporate images and maps.
+How can we think about the new ways of inviting readers, scholars, students and wider community to look at Black images and explore Black place?

+---

-This Juncture essay illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.
+At our materials for unders)long form illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.

-## Aulacophora indica
+## Black In the Pine Barrons

 .ve-media wc:The_Bug_Peek.jpg right